-In 2019, Texas had over 900 reported cases of cyclosporiasis, nearly a three-fold increase from last year's total.
-Most of these reported cases occur during summer months between May and August.
+In 2020, Texas had over 500 reported cases of cyclosporiasis, with most of these reported cases occurring during summer months between May and August.
 The Texas Department of State Health Services is advising healthcare providers to consider testing patients for the parasite Cyclospora if they have diarrheal illness lasting more than a few days or diarrhea accompanied by severe anorexia or fatigue.
-Diagnosis of cyclosporiasis can be made by submission of stool specimens for "Ova and Parasite" testing, with specific orders for Cyclospora identification.
+Diagnosis of cyclosporiasis can be made by the submission of stool specimens for "Ova and Parasite" testing, with specific orders for Cyclospora identification.
 Due to intermittent shedding of the parasite, a single negative stool specimen does not exclude the diagnosis; three specimens are optimal.
 Cyclospora may also be detected by molecular methods (e.g., polymerase chain reaction (PCR)).